zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

   among others, when a PR fixes a blocking issue or a severe issue that needs to be shipped to production in the shortest time possible.
 Should be used sparsely,
+- ``complex`` - the PR has the high complexity and should be reviewed by experienced team member(s).
+Reviewers should consider it as PR complexity, not as PR importance,
 - ``documentation`` - the PR contains updates to project documentation,
 - ``migration`` - the PR contains a migration script that changes the database schema.
 Such pull requests require additional setup and